yordanlp/CapstoneProject/README.md

 This section provides step-by-step instructions on how to set up the application on your local machine.

+### Requirements:
+- Linux based OS
+- Nvidia GPU with at least 8GB of VRAM.

  ### Models & Redis
  #### Prerequisites
  - [Docker](https://www.docker.com/)